centminmod/wordpress-plugin-mirror-poc/readme.md

 Checksum verification: OK
 ```

 `-e` mode allows you to set the API endpoint domain you want to pull the plugins' JSON checksum files for all WordPress plugins installed.
-In below example `autoptimize-gzip` is a plugin installed outside of `wordpress.org` which enables `autoptimize` plugins file pre-compression for gzip and brolti.
+In below example `autoptimize-gzip` is a plugin installed outside of `wordpress.org` which enables `autoptimize` plugin's file pre-compression feature for gzip and brotli.
 So `autoptimize-gzip` would not have an associated checksum JSON file.

 From local mirror API endpoint `downloads.mycloudflareproxy_domain.com`.
 Will only report invalid checksums by default when ran without `-d` debug mode: